 Code of Ethics.
-We have adopted a Code of Ethics for our principal executive and financial officers.
+We have adopted a Code of Ethics for our principal executive and financial officer, Michael Cetrone.
 Our Code of Ethics is filed as an Exhibit to this Annual Report, Exhibit 14.

 Nominating Committee.
-We have not established a Nominating Committee because of our limited operations; and because we have only one director and two officers, we believe that we are able to effectively manage the issues normally considered by a Nominating Committee.
+We have not established a Nominating Committee because of our limited operations; and because we have only one director/officer, we believe that we are able to effectively manage the issues normally considered by a Nominating Committee.